 - Chief, Center of Excellence in Women’s Mental Health

-- Director, Alcohol and Drug Abuse Clinical and Health Services Research Program
+- Director, Alcohol, Drugs, and Addiction Clinical and Health Services Research Program

 Harvard Medical School Title:

 Shelly F. Greenfield, MD, MPH, is an addiction psychiatrist, clinician, and researcher.
 She serves as principal and co-investigator on federally funded research focusing on substance use disorders treatment, gender differences, and substance health services.
 She received a National Institute on Drug Abuse (NIDA)-funded career award in substance use disorder patient oriented research and NIDA-funded grants to develop and test a new manual-based group therapy for women with substance use disorders.

 Dr. Greenfield is a member of the Board of Directors of the American Academy of Addiction Psychiatry and the American Psychiatric Association’s Council on Addiction Psychiatry, and chair of the NIDA Clinical Trial Network’s Gender Special Interest Group.
 She is editor in chief of the Harvard Review of Psychiatry, a distinguished fellow of the American Psychiatric Association, and is the recipient of numerous awards including McLean’s Jack H. Mendelson Memorial Award for Research and the R. Brinkley Smithers Distinguished Scientist Award from the American Society of Addiction Medicine.